-As a school counselor, my primary responsibility is to promote the academic, personal, and social development of all students.
-I look forward to offering support to students, staff, families, and the community.
-I will be meeting with students individually and in small groups, conducting classroom guidance lessons, collaborating with teachers and staff, and consulting with community organizations to benefit and meet the needs of students and families at Social Circle Primary and Elementary Schools.
+As the guidance support, my primary responsibility is to help students with their emotional, social, and educational development by providing one on one meetings, group meetings, and classroom lessons.
+I will be focusing on managing and identifying emotions, Zones of regulation, behavioral and emotional challenges, and peer conflicts.
+I will be collaborating with teachers and staff, and consulting with community organizations to benefit and meet the needs of students and families at Social Circle Primary and Elementary Schools.

 Any student can request to meet with me or they can be referred by a teacher, administrator, or parent.
-If you have questions about local resources or would like to offer resources to Social Circle City Schools students and families, please contact me.
+If you would like to refer a student or have concerns about a student in the Social Circle City Schools system, please contact me at crystal.hunt@socialcircleschools.org

 Child Supervision Guidelines